 Creating a search strategy helps researchers in many ways:

-- a topic is established, helping in clarifying a need for information.
+- a topic is established, helping in clarifying a need for information

-- additional or related keywords can be utilized if certain ones do not yield the type of articles desired.
+- additional or related keywords can be utilized if certain ones do not yield the type of articles desired

 - search results become refined and precise, resulting in relevant articles.

-Steps in creating a search strategy:
+These are the main steps in creating a search strategy:

 1. Define your topic in a complete phrase or sentence.

-2. Identify the keywords in your sentence.
+2. Circle the keywords in your sentence.